 In 2016, Michelle Cann was invited to perform the New York premiere of Florence Price’s Piano Concerto in One Movement.
 Cann was shocked she hadn’t previously heard of Price, the first Black woman to have a composition presented by a major American orchestra (the Chicago Symphony, which performed Price’s Symphony No. 1 in E Minor in 1933).

-Now, Cann is one of the most prominent performers of Price and has released three albums featuring her music, covering solo repertoire (2023’s Reveal), chamber music (2022’s Uncovered, Vol. 2 with the Catalyst Quartet), and that one-movement piano concerto (a 2022 recording with the New York Youth Symphony).
+Now, Cann is one of the most prominent performers of Price and has released three albums featuring her music, covering solo repertoire (2023’s Revival), chamber music (2022’s Uncovered, Vol. 2 with the Catalyst Quartet), and that one-movement piano concerto (a 2022 recording with the New York Youth Symphony).

 Cann makes her San Francisco Symphony debut Oct.
 25–26 with conductor Thomas Wilkins in a program spotlighting George Gershwin’s Rhapsody in Blue, along with music from Porgy and Bess, a suite from Leonard Bernstein’s Candide, and William Grant Still’s Wood Notes.